matthias-prangl/hsro-inf-kp.github.io/README.md

 let var_u32: u32 = 1;   //<= a 32-bit unsigned integer
 ```

-Since Rust is statically typed, the information about the data types must be availiable at compile time.
+Since Rust is statically typed, the information about the data types must be available at compile time.
 In the example above the data types are implicitly inferred as `i32` - a 32-bit integer.
 The example also shows _shadowing_. _Shadowing_ allows you to reuse a variable name for a new value.
 `var_u32` shows a variable with explicit type declaration to `u32`.